MassOS-Linux/MassOS/README.md

 # Information for developers
 A detailed description of how the MassOS build system works can be found at [Building MassOS](https://github.com/MassOS-Linux/MassOS/wiki/Building-MassOS).

 This repository contains the source and build system for the core MassOS system (stage 1 and stage 2), as well as Xfce (stage 3).
 Any additional desktop environments which become supported in the future will be submoduled under the `stage3/` directory.
-The GNOME port is maintained at the [MassOS-GNOME](https://github.com/MassOS-Linux/MassOS-GNOME) repository.
+The GNOME port is discontinued, but can be found at the [MassOS-GNOME](https://github.com/MassOS-Linux/MassOS-GNOME) repository.

 This repository now also contains the script and data used to create a live CD ISO image from a MassOS build.
 It should be noted that the files in the [livecd-installer](https://github.com/MassOS-Linux/livecd-installer) repository are deprecated; MassOS now uses [osinstallgui](https://github.com/DanielMYT/osinstallgui) as its installation program.

+The MassOS build system supports the **x86_64** and **aarch64** architectures - but it is only possible to build MassOS for the same architecture as the host system (native-compilation).
+Cross-compilation is not supported.
+Please see [Architecture Support](https://github.com/MassOS-Linux/MassOS/wiki/Architecture-Support) for more in-depth information about the architectures supported by MassOS.

 All repositories for the MassOS project can be found [here](https://github.com/orgs/MassOS-Linux/repositories).